 Right Start for Young Mothers Program

-- Females age 12-21 who are pregnant or who are mothers with infants up to age 1
+- Females ages 12-21 who are pregnant or parenting

 - IQ of 70 or above